A Romney Churchill Gaffe: A Small But Not a Large Clang

 I’m glad I was wrong.
 We could not have had a better King.
 And now we have this splendid Queen.

-The main reason Churchill flipped so many times was the extraordinary length of his political career: fifty years on the scene.
+A big reason why Churchill flipped so many times was the extraordinary length of his political career.
+He was fifty years on the scene.
 When after World War II, the Labour Party wished further to curb the power of the House of Lords, Prime Minister Attlee quoted what Churchill, now a Conservative, had said about the Lords in 1911, as a Liberal.
 Churchill had called the Lords “one-sided, hereditary, unpurged, unrepresentative, irresponsible, absentee.”
 Churchill replied:

 Really, I do believe there ought to be a statute of limitations on my remarks.
 I’m willing to be held responsible for anything I’ve said for the past thirty years, but before that I think a veil should be drawn over the past.